Preferences and dislikes: Mir gefällt (nicht)...

 1. You use „Mögen“ when you actively like something or want it.
 Ich mag den Film.

-2. „Mögen" is more neutral and is used in everyday language; „ gefallen" is a bit more formal and polite.
+2. „Mögen" is rather neutral and used in everyday life, „ gefallen" is a bit more formal and polite.

-3. „Gefallen“ describes how something affects you (singular and plural possible!).
+3. „Gefallen“ describes how something comes across to you (singular and plural possible!).

 Exercise 1: Multiple choice